Linear superposition as a core theorem of quantum empiricism: Points of departure

-Two different $\statePsi$, $\statePhi$ may be destroyed into new $\statePsi'$, $\statePhi'$, as well as into the combinations of old/new.
-Thus, strictly speaking, the meaning of words `different, new, \ldots' eludes us in this case, which is why even the identification of $\statePsi$"=elements and the $\boT$ itself, as a set, become questionable.
-Therefore, besides the formal writings $\statePsi=\statePhi$ and $\statePsi\ne\statePhi$ for $\statePsi,\statePhi\in\boT$, the \emph{physical} distinguishability/""equivalence (recognizability ${\not\approx}{/}{\approx}$) needs to be established.
-As to the identity in this regard, see von~Neumann's reasoning ``One might object against \textsf{II} \ldots'' on page~302 of his book \cite{neumann}.
-The sole thing that distinguishability may rely on are the transition acts.
-In turn, variation is a key element in transitions, that is why we will begin constructing with distinguishability.
+Two different $\statePsi$, $\statePhi$ may be destroyed into new $\statePsi'$, $\statePhi'$, as well as into the combinations of the old/new.
+Thus, strictly speaking, the sense of words `different, new, \ldots' eludes us in this case, which is why even the identification of $\statePsi$"=elements and the $\boT$ itself, as a set, becomes questionable.
+Therefore, besides the formal writings $\statePsi=\statePhi$ and $\statePsi\ne\statePhi$ for $\statePsi,\statePhi\in\boT$, the \emph{physical} distinguishability/"!equivalence (recognizability ${\not\approx}{/}{\approx}$) needs to be established.
+As to the identification (and to the identity) in this regard, see von~Neumann's reasoning ``\Courier{One might object against} \textsf{II} \ldots'' on page~302 of his book \cite{neumann}.
+The sole thing that distinguishability may rely on is the transition acts.
+In turn, variation is a key element in transitions, which is why we will begin constructing with distinguishability.

-Let us take the still virtually unlimited way $\scr A$ of intervening $\TRANS{\sss\scr A}$ in $\cal S$, and attempt to introduce distinguishability $\statePsi\not\approx\statePhi$ as $\scr A$"=distinguishability.
-Due to the fact that micro"=transition $\statePsi\TRANS{\sss\scr A}\statePsi'$ is not pre"=determined, initial states $\statePsi$ undergo arbitrarily free changes.
-Next time, the results will be different and absolutely arbitrary (the term ``different'' is understood to be $\ne$), and each act is indiscernible from a case in which it contains ones similar to itself within itself.
-It would be natural to associate such a case to the absurd, which is unrelated to the meaning of the words `physical observation', and to discard the given $\scr A$.
+Let us take the still virtually unlimited way $\scr A$ of intervening $\TRANS[1]{\sss\scr A}$ in $\cal S$ and attempt to introduce distinguishability $\statePsi\not\approx\statePhi$ as $\scr A$"=distinguishability.
+Due to the fact that micro"=transition $\statePsi\TRANS[1]{\sss\scr A}\statePsi'$ is not pre"=determined, initial states $\statePsi$ undergo arbitrarily free changes.
+Next time, the results will be different and absolutely arbitrary (the term ``different'' is understood to mean $\ne$), and each act is indiscernible from a case in which it contains ones similar to itself within itself.
+It would be natural to associate such a case to the absurd, which is unrelated to the meaning of the words `physical observation', and to discard the given~$\scr A$.